EamonnMcCallum/data-analyst-role/README.md

 ## Predictive Models
 There are two directories showing models I have produced.

-Random Forest directoy hold notebook that has utilised a Random Forrest Regression Tree
+Random Forest directory hold notebook that has utilised a Random Forrest Regression Tree

 Unsupervised directory contains a K-mean model that was used to enrich and existing data and prediction engine.